ohmubus/catbus/README.md

 ### Sensor Attributes

+These 'attributes' are all chainable setter methods; they listed separately because all of these can be accessed via the attr method: sensor.attr(name, value) or sensor.attr({name: value, ... }).
+It acts as a getter if there is no value argument provided.

 |Name | Parameter | Description | Setter Default | Sensor Default |
 |-----|------------|-----------------------------------------|---------|---------|
 |at, location | location: string or Location | Assigns a new Location to the Sensor (thus no longer watching a prior Location).  | current Location | original Location |